yetu/youtube-html-app-DEPRECATED/public/bower_components/yetu-tv-message-client/3rd-Party-Documentation.md

 ###Callbacks

+####Action Callbacks
 These callbacks are supported by the yetu-tv-message-client.

-onAnyActionDetected
+* onAnyActionDetected
-onActionUp
+* onActionUp
-onActionDown
+* onActionDown
-onActionLeft
+* onActionLeft
-onActionRight
+* onActionRight
-onActionEnter
+* onActionEnter
-onActionBack
+* onActionBack
-onActionMenu
+* onActionMenu
-onActionPlay
+* onActionPlay
-onActionRewind
+* onActionRewind
-onActionForward
+* onActionForward

 These are all actions the yetu remote control currently can produce except:

 * The home button, which is supposed to reload the whole homescreen.

 ![RemoteControl](https://github.com/yetu/yetu-tv-message-client/blob/master/yetu_remote.png)

+####Message Callback

+Furthermore there is one callback which allows you to handle messages from the tv experience.

+onReceiveMessage(data)

+*Arguments*

+field: first
+type: object
+description: data is an object, which contains the message as a field.

+For now there are two messages defined:

+* message = "notification arrived"
+* message = "notification closed"

+When the first message is sent, the tv experience displays an overlay for a incoming notification.
+Your app is in background then.
+If you play some content, you should stop playing it, when you receive this message.

 ###Operations